 Ann is a member of the American Occupational Therapy Association and is Board Certified.
 She and her husband made the Eastern Shore their home since 1999.
 They live with their boy/girl twins (now teen-agers) and their many pets.
 She likes to play cards, basketball, crochet, embroider, and read research for work (she believes in life-long learning!).

 Lisa Atkins, MS, OTR/L

 Lisa joined Kinera in February of 2022.
 She has a National Board Certification in Occupational Therapy (NBCOT).
 Lisa is also a PSIA (Professional Ski Instructor of America) with special training teaching individuals with disabilities for the Adaptive Ski Program.
-Prior to joining the Kinera Team, she co-started program: Constraint Induced Movement Therapy and Bimanual Training for the Pediatric Population with Hemiplegia, (with Across the Board Therapy Group, FL).
+Prior to joining the Kinera Team, she co-started the program: Constraint Induced Movement Therapy and Bimanual Training for the Pediatric Population with Hemiplegia, (with Across the Board Therapy Group, Florida).
 She also worked as a Primary Occupational Therapist for the Juvenile Rheumatoid Arthritis Clinic at Children’s Healthcare of Atlanta at Egleston Hospital.